kilfour/QuickMGenerate/README.md

 Derived classes generated also ignore the base property.

+Sometimes it is useful to ignore all properties while generating an object.
+For this use `MGen.For<SomeThingToGenerate>().IgnoreAll()`

+`IgnoreAll()` does not work ignore properties on derived classes, even inherited properties.

 *Note :* The Ignore 'generator' does not actually generate anything, it only influences further generation.